Hello May! Hello You!

 #5 Normalize talking with a mental health professional.
 Whether you or someone you know is struggling with mental health concerns, is it okay to seek treatment.
 While our friends and family may be supportive and invested in our well-being, they are not therapists.
 Let's normalize mental health screenings and therapeutic relationships.

 Mental health is such an enormous topic to discuss, you may want to sit with a trained and licensed mental health professional to create a safe space to talk.
-Call 424-522-8808 or click here to schedule a consultation.
+Call 424-522-8808 or click here to schedule an appointment.

 You may also find additional resources at the links below.